Hello, ladies. I know exactly why you’re here.

 Put it into action, work hard, be patient and consistent, and you will build the toned, sexy, slim, defined, lean, sculpted, feminine body you want.
 I guarantee it!*

 This Is All Bullshit.

-And while many of you were surely in on the joke early on, I know that quite a few of you are wondering “Wait… what joke?
-This advice seems accurate to me and is in line with most of the recommendations I’ve seen for getting toned, and really just workouts for women in general.”
+And while many people surely caught on to this fact from the start, I’d bet that quite a few people are now wondering “Wait… what joke?
+This advice seems accurate to me and is very much in line with the type of toning workouts for women I see all the time.”

 Yeah, so, about all of that… it’s complete bullshit, too.

 Here are the ways in which we can change how our bodies look.
 We can:

 - Build muscle.